Auction of Impressionist & Modern Art on Tuesday, May 14, 2019

-NEW YORK, NY -- Doyle’s auction of Impressionist & Modern Art on Tuesday, May 14, 2019 at 11am will showcase European and American paintings, drawings and sculpture from the late 19th and early 20th centuries.
-The offerings range from Academic and Barbizon art through Impressionism and Post-Impressionism to German Expressionism and early Modernism.
+NEW YORK, NY -- Doyle’s auction of Impressionist & Modern Art on May 14, 2019 showcased European and American paintings, drawings and sculpture from the late 19th and early 20th centuries.
+The offerings ranged from Academic and Barbizon art through Impressionism and Post-Impressionism to German Expressionism and early Modernism.
 With competitive international bidding in the saleroom, on the telephones, and via the Internet, the auction totaled $1,299,375.

 Maxfield Parrish (1870-1966) was one of America’s finest and most prolific illustrators, with a successful career spanning over fifty years.
-The top lot of the sale was a festive scene that was reproduced as the cover for the 1922 Christmas issue of Life magazine, a festive picture depicts three costumed servers presenting the beginnings of a holiday meal in gleaming silver dishes, reminiscent of figures that appear in Parrish’s famed mural for New York’s storied King Cole Bar.
+The top lot of the sale was a festive scene that was reproduced as the cover for the 1922 Christmas issue of Life magazine.
+Realizing $143,750, the picture depicted three costumed servers presenting the beginnings of a holiday meal in gleaming silver dishes, reminiscent of figures that appear in Parrish’s famed mural for New York’s storied King Cole Bar.

 Henry Moret (1856-1913) was one of a group of painters associated with the School of Pont-Aven in Brittany, the most famous of which was Paul Gauguin.
-When Gauguin left in 1891, Moret developed his unique bold style, focusing on the craggy landscape and turbulent seas surrounding Brittany, exemplified by two works in the sale.
+When Gauguin left in 1891, Moret developed his unique bold style, focusing on the craggy landscape and blue seas surrounding Brittany, exemplified by two works in the sale.
 A view of the Bay of Douarnenez from the Gertrude D. Davis Trust fetched $93,750 within its estimate of $75,000-125,000 and a second work from the Estate of Claire Chasanoff realized $75,000 against an estimate of $75,000-125,000.

 We Invite You to Auction!

-Consignments are currently being accepted.
+Consignments are currently being accepted for future auctions.
 We invite you to contact us for a complimentary auction evaluation.
 Our specialists are always available to discuss the sale of a single item or an entire collection.
 For information, please call 212-427-4141, ext 249, or email paintings@Doyle.com